-If you turn left as you leave The Woodlands, you will find the world-famous Devils Bridge Falls which have been attracting visitors since the 18th century and feature three bridges each built on top of one another and a 300ft waterfall. it’s worth a visit and is a fantastic photo opportunity.
+If you turn left as you leave The Woodlands, you will find the world-famous Devils Bridge Falls which have been attracting visitors since the 18th century and feature three bridges each built on top of one another and a 300ft waterfall.
+It’s worth a visit and is a fantastic photo opportunity.
 Across the top bridge you will find the Hafod Arms Hotel and Public House (www.thehafod.co.uk) where you can indulge in quality, homemade food and a few drinks throughout the day.
-On the first Wednesday of every month they have jamming music session and there is a monthly Friday night pub quiz.

 Y Caban is an ice cream parlour and chocolate shop.
-Watch the professional Chocolatiers turn molten belgain Chocolate into a range of exquisite products.
+Watch the professional Chocolatiers turn molten belgian Chocolate into a range of exquisite products.

 Devils Bridge are proud members of the Walkers are Welcome Scheme, so if you’re an avid walker visiting mid-Wales, this is the place to be.

 On the last Sunday of every month there is an organised walk from a local starting point.
 Everyone is welcome (a small charge may apply to non members).